canonical/microceph/README.md

 MicroCeph can deploy a Ceph cluster on a single machine with minimal commands.

-First, set up a Ceph cluster on your machine with:
+First, initialise a Ceph cluster on your machine with:

 ```
 sudo microceph cluster bootstrap